Boxy Pixel Aluminum Game Boy Advance Assembly Guide

 Carefully continue to flip the PCB over.
 Connect the flex cable.
 Guide the two black wires such that they are out of the way.

 Be sure the black wires are not being pinched.
-Fasten the PCB in place at locations shown.
+Fasten the PCB in place at the locations shown.

 Solder the Battery